 Together in collaboration with Guillermo Vázquez Bustelo we created the identity for Reykjavík Fashion Festival 2015.

 Here is a preview of the catalogue and the poster.

 A project I did at the ad agency, H:N Markaðssamskipti.

 The project was done for the Icelandic Association of Heart Patients, a fund raising event to support financially the purchase of medical equipment for the National Hospital of Iceland.

 The title says: Let's Strengthen the Heart Threads.

 And my dad who nailed the nails so beautifully.

-A logo and re-branding I made for the agency I used to work at H:N Markaðssamskipti.
+A logo and re-branding I made for the agency I used to work at H:N Markaðssamskipti in 2013.

 The website hn.is was designed by my former co-worker Salbjörg Rita Jónsdóttir.

 An Album Cover I made for a christmas record for the Icelandic singer Sigríður Thorlacius.